leandromoreira/lua-resty-dynacode/README.md

 while true do print('The bullets, Just stop your crying') end
 ```

-While one could try to solve that with [quotas, but Luajit doesn't allow us to do that](https://github.com/Kong/kong-lua-sandbox).
+While one could try to solve that with [quotas, but Luajit doesn't allow us to use that](https://github.com/Kong/kong-lua-sandbox).

 What happens when plugin API is offline?
 If the plugins are already in memory, that's fine.
-But when nginx was restarted/reloaded, it's going to lose all the cached data.
+But when nginx was restarted/reloaded, it's going to `"lose"` all the cached data.

 # Road map